What are Sedimentary Rocks?

-During the final stage minerals in the water surrounding the mass precipitate and begin cementing the layers into rock.
+In the final stage of the process minerals in the water surrounding the mass precipitate and begin cementing the layers into rock.
 Precipitation is a process whereby dissolved minerals crystallise as they come out of water.
 An example could be a salt water solution.
-Once the water evaporates you'll just be left with crystallised salt.
+Once the water evaporates just the crystallised salt is left.

-The breaking down of rocks and minerals on Earth's surface is known as weathering and over many thousands of years huge mountains can be reduced to sediment.
+The breaking down of rocks and minerals on Earth's surface is known as weathering.
+Over thousands of years huge mountains can be reduced to sediment.
 Erosion is the process of carrying the sediment away.
 Wind, rain, ice, acidity, salts and changes in temperature all contribute to weathering and erosion.

 The sediment often includes living organisms which become trapped in the layers.
-For this reason sedimentary rocks usually contains fossils.
-The layers which are correctly known as strata are often distinctive and those at the bottom will always be the oldest.
+For this reason sedimentary rocks often contain fossils.
+The layers which are correctly known as strata can be very distinctive.
+The lowest layers are the oldest.

 The oldest sedimentary rocks in Greenland which are 3.8 billion years old are known to have formed from sediment which precipitated from sea water.